• Skip to primary navigation

 Lever the head timber down with a wrecking bar to remove

-There is a huge variety of windows and doors available these days and we would suggest visiting one of the many double glazing websites online for further information on all types and styles of windows, doors, composite doors and folding doors.
-Composite doors are especially worth a look, combining the stunning appearance of natural wood with excellent thermal and security properties.
+When it comes to replacing the removed window or door, there is a huge variety of windows and doors available these days and we would suggest visiting one of the many double glazing websites online for further information on all types and styles of windows, doors, composite doors and folding doors.

 All project content written and produced by Mike Edwards, founder of DIY Doctor and industry expert in building technology.